Invoiced/invoiced-python/README.md

 ## Developing

+Install dependencies with `python setup.py install`.

-The test suite can be ran with `python -m unittests`.
+The test suite can be run with `python -m unittests`.
 If you want to capture code coverage too with coverage.py then use `python -m coverage run -m unittest` and view the report with `python -m coverage report`.

 Contributions must pass the [Flake8](http://flake8.pycqa.org/en/latest/) code linter.